Kathy Brown's MAY GARDEN

 May is a beautiful time here with tulips in the borders and pots and orchard blossoms under planted with blue camassias.
 The ornamental cherries make a fantastic show.

 Tree peonies are gorgeous too, the latter all to fleeting but when in bloom they are exquisite.
 We have several maturing specimens beneath the white stemmed Himalayan birch with thinned black bamboo to reinforce the Chinese flora.
 A brilliant recent adventure taking in the famous Tree Peony Festival at Luoyang has increased our enthusiam even more and in 2015 we created a dedicated bed of tree peonies and herbaceous peonies besides the drive with red, pink and white flowers all with the dark maroon blotch.
 We have just gone one step further and created yet another peony border close by planting intersectional peonies sometimes known as Itohs.
+They have been so promising in 2017 that we have now planted even more....such is our enthusiasm for this very special new category of peony with stunning flowers and neat, elegant foliage.

 May is also a wonderful time for the alliums below the arches which provide a super show along with the foxgloves, peonies, poppies and iris through May and into June.
 One end of the arches is fronted with laburnum with various pink and white wisterias adding to the scene.
 White Clematis montana grandiflora also climbs over one of the arches.